EricLBuehler/xlora/README.md

 See the [examples](examples) folder for some examples of how to get started with X-LoRA.

+## Efficent Inference Support
+[Mistral.rs](https://github.com/EricLBuehler/mistral.rs) is an inference framework which supports X-LoRA!
+To use it, follow the installation instructions and run the following command to start up an X-LoRA inference platform!

+`./mistralrs-server --port 1234 x-lora-mistral -o ordering.json`

+Base and X-LoRA Huggingface model IDs may be specified through command line switches to use your own models.
+Please see the Github page for further details.

 ## Installation
 Pending a pip release, run the following command to install X-LoRA.